balena-io/docs/pages/integrations/artik.md

 npm install artikcloud-js --save
 ```

-Later in your `Dockerfile.template` you can then install it as:
+Later in your `Dockerfile.template` you can then configure the node modules installation as:

 ```
 COPY package.json ./